webcomputing/assistant-validations/README.md

 If you use a custom prompt state (see below), it's name will be used instead of `promptState` in all i18n keys.

+If you want to set suggestion chips with your prompts, just use the "suggestionChips.entityName" key.

 #### Multiple entities

 You can also use `@needs` to prompt for multiple entities.
 To do so, pass all entity names as arguments: